actions/dependency-review-action/README.md

 The action is available for all public repositories, as well as private repositories that have GitHub Advanced Security licensed.

-You can see the results on the job logs
+You can see the results on the job logs:

 <img width="854" alt="Screen Shot 2022-03-31 at 1 10 51 PM" src="https://user-images.githubusercontent.com/2161/161042286-b22d7dd3-13cb-458d-8744-ce70ed9bf562.png">

-or on the job summary
+or on the job summary:

 <img src="https://user-images.githubusercontent.com/7847935/182871416-50332bbb-b279-4621-a136-ca72a4314301.png">